 A pop-up window will appear (note that to use this database you must allow popup windows in your browser).
 The popup windows will contain the persistent URL to the article.

-Once again, to create the link to be used as an external link in Blackboard, preface this URL with the Palomar proxy prefix.
+Once again, to create the link to be used in your course, preface this URL with the Palomar proxy prefix.

 This technique will also work with the Oxford English Dictionary, and with ProQuest’s Safari Tech Books Online (see our screen videos on that product).
 It will not work on the Cenage/Gale group products.